 - Do not limit bandwidth-Double-Take will transmit data using 100% bandwidth availability. - Use a fixed limit-Double-Take will transmit data using a limited, fixed bandwidth.
 Select a Preset bandwidth limit rate from the common bandwidth limit values.
 The Bandwidth field will automatically update to the bytes per second value for your selected bandwidth.
 This is the maximum amount of data that will be transmitted per second.
 If desired, modify the bandwidth using a bytes per second value.
-The minimum limit should be 3500 bytes per second. - 11.
-Click Next to continue. - 12.
+The minimum limit should be 3500 bytes per second. - 13.
+Click Next to continue. - 14.
 Double-Take validates that your source and target are compatible.
 The Summary page displays your options and validation items.

 Errors are designated by a white X inside a red circle.
 Warnings are designated by a black exclamation point (!) inside a yellow triangle.
 A successful validation is designated by a white checkmark inside a green circle.
 You can sort the list by the icon to see errors, warnings, or successful validations together.
 Click on any of the validation items to see details.
-You must correct any errors before you can enable protection.
+You must correct any errors before you can continue.
 Depending on the error, you may be able to click Fix or Fix All and let Double-Take correct the problem for you.
 For those errors that Double-Take cannot correct automatically, you will need to modify the source or target to correct the error, or you can select a different target.
 You must revalidate the selected servers, by clicking Recheck, until the validation check passes without errors.

 After a job is created, the results of the validation checks are logged to the job log.
+See the Double-Take Reference Guide for details on the various Double-Take log files.

-13. Once your servers have passed validation and you are ready to establish protection, click Finish, and you will automatically be taken to the Manage Jobs page.
+15. Once your servers have passed validation and you are ready to establish protection, click Finish, and you will automatically be taken to the Manage Jobs page.

-Chapter 2 Managing and controlling full server to ESX appliance jobs
+Managing and controlling full server to ESX appliance jobs